-Where candidates had identified a specific audience, purpose and context for their blog and then adapted their language in an appropriate way, they were able to transform the material in the source texts convincingly throughout.
-However, where there was over-reliance on the source texts, there was little change in register and tone in the new text from those of the source material, which tended to result in less realistic blogs where the style of writing was not always appropriate for the stated audience, purpose and context.
+Where candidates had identified a specific audience, purpose and context for their presentation (including who the speaker was) and then adapted their language in an appropriate way, they were able to transform the material in the source texts convincingly throughout.
+However, where there was over-reliance on the source texts, there was little change in register and tone in the new text from those of the source material, which tended to result in less realistic responses.